mozilla/kitsune/docs/questions.rst

 To configure a new product for AAQ you must edit ``config.py`` within the questions app.

-First, ensure the ``Product`` object exists for this product in the products app.If not create a new ``Product``.
+First, ensure the ``Product`` object exists for this product in the products app.
+If not create a new ``Product``.

 Next, Add a new item to the ``products`` dictionary using something like::